‘Breitbart’s’ Milo Yiannopoulos Defends Pedophilia, Praises Priest Sex With Boys

 “In the homosexual world, particularly, some of those relationships between younger boys and older men — the sort of ‘coming of age’ relationship — those relationships in which those older men help those young boys discover who they are and give them security and safety and provide them with love and a reliable, sort of rock, where they can’t speak to their parents.”

-But on the video, the other person says that it all sounds like molestation.
+But in the video, the other person says that it all sounds like molestation.

 “It sounds like molestation to me.
 It sounds like Catholic priest molestation to me.”